bleguern/dspriorities/README.md

 # dspriorities
-DS Priorities, a tool written in C# to modify Demand Solution priorities
+DS Priorities, a tool written in C# with .Net to modify Demand Solution priorities